 9. Swimming upside down: Does your goldfish seem to have difficulty balancing itself in the water?
 A goldfish that is stuck upside down is usually experiencing difficulty with its swim bladder – sometimes called “swim bladder disease” – the organ in the goldfish that controls its orientation in the water.
 Intestinal impaction is usually the cause of goldfish flipping over.
 That means that meals may be too large or too frequent, or consist only of one dish (such as goldfish flakes, not the best choice for their diet requirements).
-Feeding dethawed frozen peas usually provides the solution.
+Feeding dethawed frozen peas sometimes helps as a short-term fix.
 But buoyancy troubles are not always a symptom of swim bladder disorder, or flip-over disease as it is sometimes called.
 High nitrites or the presence of ammonia in the tank water can cause goldfish to have problems swimming.
 A fish labored with internal parasites looses its appetite, and not eating causes the fish to float or flip over.

 10. Floating on side: If your goldfish is slightly tipping to one side, it may be normal behavior – especially if it doesn’t have a dorsal fin to help it balance in the water.
 You might also notice that the fish looks very thin.
 Water with high nitrites can cause this symptom.